allenchng/InsightWriting/Classic DS Problems.md

 ## Text Search Systems

 Text search systems are ubiquitous in our lives.
-The challenge of finding what users want using keywords or expressions, however, is a deep field whose problems are
+The challenge of finding what users want using keywords or expressions, however, is a deep field whose problems vary across domain.

 **Industry Examples**
 - [Amazon - Building an NLP-powered search index with Amazon Textract and Amazon Comprehend](https://aws.amazon.com/blogs/machine-learning/building-an-nlp-powered-search-index-with-amazon-textract-and-amazon-comprehend/)